universal-ctags/ctags/docs/man/ctags.1.rst

 		hidden option of Exuberant-ctags.

 	p/pseudo
-		Include pseudo tags.
+		Include pseudo-tags.
 Enabled by default unless the tag file is written to standard output.
+See :ref:`ctags-client-tools(7) <ctags-client-tools(7)>` about the detail of pseudo-tags.

 	q/qualified
 		Include an extra class-qualified or namespace-qualified tag entry